bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

     - In *Ad Preferences* / *Ad Settings*, disable all options

-    - Periodically rereview your Facebook settings.
+    - Periodically review your Facebook settings.
 Facebook has changed settings and defaults **without** user consent a number of times over the years.
 It is not certain the specific choices you make today will hold tomorrow.